Combinatoriek/assignment4/assignment4_s4549775.md

 $a_1 = 9$

-If we place the $n$th digit, of an $n$ digit lucky number, we need do differentiate between numbers that have a 1 at the $n - 1$th position, and those that do not.
+If we place the $n$th digit, of an $n$ digit lucky number, we need to differentiate between numbers that have a 1 at the $n - 1$th position, and those that do not.

 If there is no 1, then we can place any digit we like, so there are $10 a_{n - 1}$ of these numbers.